sonofmammon/python-fundamentals/HackerRank/String-Manipulation/Common Child.md

 3
 ```
 **Explanation 2**
-The longest string that can be formed between  and  while maintaining the order is  .
+The longest string that can be formed between `SHINCHAN` and `NOHARAAA` while maintaining the order is `NHA`.

 **Sample Input 3**
 ```
 ABCDEF
 FBDAMN
 ```
 **Sample Output 3**
 ```
 2
 ```
 **Explanation 3**
-is the longest child of the given strings.
+`BD` is the longest child of the given strings.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY0MzM3NjkzXX0=
+eyJoaXN0b3J5IjpbLTIwNDgzMzUwMzFdfQ==
 -->